Shipping A Car To Fiji

-- copy of the bill of lading
+- a copy of the bill of lading

 - paid and certified copy of the Single Administration Document (SAD green copy)

-- De-registration certificate
+- De-registration Certificate

 Please note that there is no duty concession on personal motor vehicles unless it is imported by diplomatic missions, personnel or other persons or bodies who are entitled to duty concessions.

 Personal Belongings in Vehicles

 It is recommended that you do not pack personal belongings in your vehicle when it is being shipped to Fiji for the following reasons.
 If your vehicle is not containerized, items are very susceptible to pilferage and theft while the vehicle is on the wharf awaiting shipment or collection, or on the vessel carrying the vehicle to Fiji.

 Many shippers or carriers will not accept your vehicle for shipment to Fiji if it is packed with personal belongings.
 The shipper or carrier is required to present a complete list of what is being transported, including the contents of your vehicle, to the Fiji Revenue & Customs Authority.
 The complete contents of your vehicle must be declared at the time they are presented to the Fiji Revenue & Customs Authority for entry into Fiji.
 If this is not done, you may be subject to a fine and the vehicle and its contents may be seized.

 Valuation of privately imported vehicles